berkley4/ungoogled-chromium-debian/.github/README.md

     - -fwrapv - disables unsafe optimisations (see [here](https://gitlab.e.foundation/e/apps/browser/-/blob/master/build/patches/Enable-fwrapv-in-Clang-for-non-UBSan-builds.patch)).
     - -ftrivial-auto-var-init=zero - improves security (see [here](https://lists.llvm.org/pipermail/cfe-dev/2020-April/065221.html))
 - An example policy file is included in the repo (can be edited and enabled at build time)
-- There are some security/privacy releated runtime flags installed to /etc/chromium.d (strict isolation is enabled by default).
+- Some security/privacy themed flag files are installed to /etc/chromium.d (strict isolation is enabled by default)

 ___Other features___